 The EK AIO 240mm D-RGB is a premium liquid cooler providing excellent cooling capabilities and gorgeous A-RGB Pump AIO and Fans.
-Coupled with its exceptional cooling performance, EK AIO 240mm D-RGB is our choice for the Best High Performance 240mm AIO Cooler.
+Coupled with its exceptional cooling performance, EK AIO 240mm D-RGB is our choice for the Runner-Up For Best High Performance 240mm AIO Cooler.

 240mm vs 280mm vs 360mm AIO

 Choosing among various AIOs can be a challenge; each comes with different sizing and pricing.
 When speaking of dual-fan AIO radiators, you can choose between 240mm and 280mm AIOs.
 The 240mm radiator can house two 120mm fans, while the 280mm can house up to two 140mm fans.
 Make sure to also read our article on Best 280mm AIO for suitable information on a different dimension.

 One might think that an increment of just 20mm won’t make any difference, but that isn’t the Case.
 It does make a difference, so much so that a regular 280mm AIO will perform better than a high-end 240mm AIO because of its larger size.
 Larger fans mean more airflow and thus better cooling.
 Additionally, due to slower rotation, less noise is produced.